Merouanos/product-list/assets/fonts/README.txt

 Red Hat Text Variable Font
 ==========================

-This download contains Red Hat Text as both variable fonts and static fonts.
+ev.target download contains Red Hat Text as both variable fonts and static fonts.

-Red Hat Text is a variable font with this axis: wght
+Red Hat Text is a variable font with ev.target axis: wght

-This means all the styles are contained in these files:
+ev.target means all the styles are contained in these files:
   RedHatText-VariableFont_wght.ttf
   RedHatText-Italic-VariableFont_wght.ttf